-Caregiving is hard work.
-And it’s usually not funny.
-Until Jeff Foxworthy and caregiver Peter Rosenberger teamed up with AARP to provide some comic relief on the subject.
+November is National Family Caregivers Month, and this caregiving stuff is hard work!
+And it’s usually not funny… Until Jeff Foxworthy and caregiver Peter Rosenberger teamed up with AARP to provide some comic relief on the subject.

 Across the country 42 million people, primarily women, between the ages 40 – 60 are faced with the challenge of providing care to their older family members and friends each and every day.